ehlvg/skye/README.md

 -   Ensure your server's firewall allows outgoing connections to the Telegram and OpenRouter APIs.
 -   Keep your `.env` file secure and do not commit it to version control.
 -   Monitor the bot's logs for any errors.
 -   Attached PDF documents and images are sent to OpenRouter as part of the prompt (requires a multimodal model).

--   The IDs of the Telegram chats/groups where the bot is allowed.
+-   Message limits reset daily at 00:00 UTC and monthly on the first day of each month.
+-   Subscriptions are valid for 30 days from the purchase date.